 Attendance - "Taking a class" means attending all meetings of the class.
 You may miss 3 lectures without penalty.
 Thereafter, 1 point will be deducted from your final average for each unexcused absence.

 Documentation, such as a doctor's note, for excused absences must be submitted to me on the day you return to class and must clearly indicate the dates that are to be excused.
 You may not wait until the end of the semester to submit documentation for prior absences.
 If you miss an exam, legitimate documentation (e.g., medical, court appearance, AU athletics) must be provided and you must make up the exam within 24 hours of returning to class.
-See Maurice Godwin for his policy regarding lab attendance.
+If you do not attend a data-collection lab (Lab 1, 2, 3, and 8) you may not submit a lab report.
+A grade of "0" will be recorded.